opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-datetime.md

 | Friday    | `w5`               |
 | Saturday  | `w6`               |

-The special relative time string `now` for the current timestamp is also supported.
+The special relative timestamp string `now`, corresponding to the current timestamp, is also supported.

 For example, if the current timestamp is Monday, January 03, 2000 at 01:01:01 am: